Questions related to swimming pool construction, pricing, placement, features and more.

 It may be a good time to build in the winter when the weather is not suitable for swimming but the pool will be ready the very next summer season.
 With the time of installation around 6 to 10 weeks you can install a new pool in the middle of summer and have plenty of time to enjoy it the rest of the year!

 Choosing a pool builder is the determination of many factors that will be the overall results of your pool project.
 Many of our clients begin their research unsure of cost, design details and many more questions.
-From our experience with hundreds of pool owners the number one goal of a pool builder is to be informative, and at a fair market price.
+From our experience with hundreds of pool owners the number one goal of a pool builder is to be informative.

 When comparing bids you must make sure that you have received all the details about the pool so that you can make a true comparison line-per-line.
 When considering quotations on a new pool it is prudent to exclude any bid that seems preposterously low.
 We always encourage our clients to receive competing bids, at least 3 on average.